rbisdorff/Digraph3/docSphinx/tutorial.rst

      :math:`T^2(Y) \; := \; -\big( -(Y \circ R) \circ R) \; = \; Y\;.`

-will admit a stable high and a low fixpoint solution converging both to *Yk*.
+will admit a stable high and a stable low fixpoint solutions converging both to *Yk*.

 Inspired by this crisp fixpoint equation, we observed that for a given bipolar-valued digraph *G(X,R)*, each of its independent and dominant or absorbent choices *Ki* in *X* determines an induced partial subgraph *G(X,R/Ki)* which is acyclyc and admits *Ki* as unique kernel.